Abdul Wadud (general): Career

-Abdul Wadud served as the Commandant of the Military Institute of Science & Technology from 27 March 2000 to 15 February 2001.
+Abdul Wadud served as the commandant of the Military Institute of Science & Technology from 27 March 2000 to 15 February 2001.

-From 3 February 2006 to 27 July 2009, he served again as the Commandant of the Military Institute of Science & Technology.
+From 3 February 2006 to 27 July 2009, he served again as the commandant of the Military Institute of Science & Technology.

-Abdul Wadud served as the Principal Staff Officer of the Armed Forces Division.
-He was the first Vice-Chancellor of the Bangladesh University of Professionals.
-He is a former Engineer-in-Chief of the Bangladesh Army.
-He also served as the managing director of Bangladesh Machine Tools Factory.
+Abdul Wadud served as the principal staff officer of the Armed Forces Division.
+He was the first vice-chancellor of the Bangladesh University of Professionals.
+He is a former engineer-in-chief of the Bangladesh Army, and ex-managing director of Bangladesh Machine Tools Factory.
 During his tenure, he received Lieutenant General Jagath Jayasuriya of Sri Lanka during his tour of Bangladesh.

-Post Military Career
+Civilian

 In 2013, after his retirement, Abdul Wadud joined Summit Power as the managing director.

-In November 2018, Abdul Wadud and 149 retired military officers pledged to work for the Awami League before the 11th parliamentary elections in December.
-In 2019, Abdul Wadud received the ICMAB Best Corporate Award on behalf of Summit Group.
+In 2019, he received the ICMAB Best Corporate Award on behalf of Summit Group.